 Make Ganache:

 - Place chopped chocolate in a large mixing bowl.
-In a small saucepan, bring coconut milk to a boil.
+In a small saucepan, bring coconut milk to a simmer.
 Pour hot coconut milk over chocolate and let stand 1 minute, then stir until smooth and creamy.
 Mix in vanilla extract.

 Assemble Tart: